Heavy Fuel Oil (HFO)

 Marine Gas Oil (MGO)

-The Jet Fuel sold at our airports is a kerosene-based fuel produced in the same way as Kerosene under stricter quality requirements for use in aircrafts.
+The Jet Fuel sold at our airports is a kerosene-based fuel produced in the same way as Kerosene Oil but under stricter quality requirements for use in jet aircraft.